Alternative Fuels Infrastructure Regulation (AFIR)

 How can I keep up to date with AFIR news?

 The development of AFIR will give a significantly clearer picture of the availability of alternative maritime fuels.
 This may be worth considering for ship owners and operators when deciding their future fuel mix.
-Like all of Fit for 55, the final form of the AFIR update has yet to be decided, though it will become clearer in the months ahead.

 Bureau Veritas will monitor the evolution of all Fit for 55 proposals as they are adopted.
 We will continue to provide advice as needed to ship owners and operators in EU waters to help them to prepare their fleets.
 To stay up to date with the latest developments on AFIR and other Fit for 55 measures, subscribe to our newsletter.